Part time MHA programs, whether taken online or on campus, may set you up for a rewarding career in healthcare leadership.

 Masters in Public Health:

-MHA programs are intended for individuals who want to step into leadership positions in healthcare.
+Another difference between MPH and MHA programs is that MHA degrees are intended for individuals who want to step into leadership positions in healthcare.
 MPH programs are intended for those who want to be more heavily involved in research.

 Is an MHA Degree Worth It?

-Common health administration careers include long-term care administrator, top executive, medical and health services manager, health management consultant, and social and community services manager.
+Common health administration careers in this sector include long-term care administrator, top executive, medical and health services manager, health management consultant, and social and community services manager.

 Universities Offering Part-Time Masters of Health Administration Degree Programs